margaretmf/margaretmf.github.io/keycreativewriting.md

 They're as comfortable as can be. <br>
 Can't you see?
 They're my favorite. <br>

 These boots of mine that I love.
-They've really gone the extra mile. <br>
+They've gone the extra mile. <br>
 They've done more than I could've asked for. <br>
 They've survived the hard work. <br>
 Can't you see?
 There's some pep in every step with them. <br>